We're determined to succeed

 Our Annual Ladies Luncheon!

-On the 19th May 2023 we will be holding this year’s Ladies Luncheon at Wetherby Golf Club!
-The event will take place during National Epilepsy Week (15th May – 21st May) and this time we are lucky enough to be welcoming our guest speaker Colin Alderson, who was a chef to the Royal Household.
+On the 16th May 2025 we held this year’s Ladies Luncheon at Wetherby Golf Club!
+The event took place during National Epilepsy Week and this time we were lucky enough to be entertained by actress Gaynor Faye.
+She was interviewed by former Yorkshire Television presenter Christine Talbot – what a formidable team!

 The blue dial was the color of dreams, deep and endless like the ocean it was born to explore.
 Contrary to some tastes that lean towards the traditional, this hue was an ode to the daring, to the voyagers and visionaries.
 It encapsulated the ethos of replica rolex datejust watches – to break boundaries and chart new territories, even within the confines of classic design.